chiizujin/edsa/Norn of Infertility/readme.txt

 This agent checks for possible immortal and fast-aging Norns and attempts to keep them infertile.

-It does this by checking 4 possible indicators:
+It does this by checking four possible indicators:

 1. Norns older than 9 hours may be immortal.
 2. Norns with 2 or more toxins in their body over 95 may be immortal.